-Long Beach, Koh Rong can be found on the island’s west side.
-As the name implies, the beach is the longest on the island and stretches for over 7 kilometres.
+Long Beach, Koh Rong, can be found on the island’s west side.
+As the name implies, the beach is the longest on the island and stretches for over 7 kilometers.
 This is the perfect beach for couples or families that want to have the perfect blend of peace and facilities.

 Where to Stay in Koh Rong

-If you want to be near Long Beach, stay at the Soksan Eco-Tourism Guest House, a basic but comfortable eco-lodge right on the water.
-If you’d rather be closer to the action near the main beach pier, stay at Monkey Island, Koh Rong, an eco-friendly collection of bungalows on the beach.
+If you want to be near Long Beach, stay at the Beach Walk Koh Rong, a highly-rated and comfortable hotel right on the water.
+If you’d rather be closer to the scuba diving and other water sports opportunities at Koh Rong National Park, stay at Tree House Bungalows, Koh Rong, an eco-friendly collection of bungalows on the beach.

 Koh Rong Sanloem Beaches

 Koh Rong’s sister island, Koh Rong Sanloem, is even less developed and more untouched by tourism.
 It’s the perfect place to plan a great beach getaway where you can simply relax and be at peace.
-There is a small built-up area on Koh Ron Sanloem, but get away from it and you’ll be the only one off a path through the jungle that ends in pristine, paradise beaches.
+There is a small built-up area on Koh Ron Sanloem, but get away from it, and you’ll be the only one off a path through the jungle that ends in pristine beaches.